yasinvural/react-test-alertbox/README.md

 Development continues.

-it is basic react alertbox which are danger,success and info. to show and hide alert box , ReactCSSTransitionGroup is used.
+it is basic react alertbox which includes danger,success and info.
+To show and hide alertbox , ReactCSSTransitionGroup is used.